kilpkonn/msc-thesis/main.typ

 As we can see from the snippet above the Type of `Self` in `impl` block is `Option<T>`.
 However, the type of `self` parameter in the method is `Pin<&Self>` which means that to call the `as_pin_ref` method we actually need to have expression of type `Pin<&Self>`.

-We've also decided to ignore all the methods that return the same type as the type of `self` parameter.
+We have also decided to ignore all the methods that return the same type as the type of `self` parameter.
-This is because they do not take us any closer to goal type, and we've considered it unhelpful to show user all the possible options.
+This is because they do not take us any closer to goal type, and we have considered it unhelpful to show user all the possible options.
-I've we'd allow them then we'd also receive expressions such as `some_i32.reverse_bits().reverse_bits().reverse_bits()` which is valid Rust code but unlikely something the user wished for.
+If we would allow them then we would also receive expressions such as `some_i32.reverse_bits().reverse_bits().reverse_bits()` which is valid Rust code but unlikely something the user wished for.
 Similar issues often arise when using the builder pattern as shown in @rust-builder /*
 #todo("same as free function as the self is not really that special")